This short course explores current strategic issues facing managers in international hospitality, tourism and event operations.

 This short course uses purpose built case study material or competitive, group based computer exercises as vehicles to develop higher level accountancy skills for budgeting, predictive planning, model building and decision-making thus spanning the gap between industrial complexity and classroom reality through realistic and meaningful simulated management experience.

 Linked programmesMSc International Event Management , MSc International Hospitality Management, MSc International Tourism Management , PgCertPD Postgraduate Certificate of Professional Development

 100% Coursework - (1) Individual Financial Modelling Report (60%) (1500 words) to further develop the financial model to include the Balance Sheet and Cash Flow statements for sample operations or an element of a business, discuss the role of this financial data and its analysis in decision-making within this hospitality or tourism organisation and make recommendations as to how this knowledge should shape the future strategy of the organisation.
 (2) Presentation (40%) – group model building exercise to build a computer based financial model of the P&L accounts of a restaurant in the CRASE exercise in small teams.
 This model should include operational figures for the business and show how these linked with the decisions made in the marketing plan to generate the profit and loss account.
 25% of the mark is based upon individual contributions.

-The course requires attendance for three individual consecutive days from 9.15am to 5.15pm in late January/early February 2019 plus three additional ‘Learning Set’ days in mid-February 2019 to meet with the tutors and student groups to develop assessed work.
+The course requires attendance for three individual consecutive days from 9.15am to 5.15pm on 30, 31 January and 1 February 2019 plus three additional ‘Learning Set’ days on 6, 13 and 20 January 2019 to meet with the tutors and student groups to develop assessed work.
 Please note a time to attend the Learning Set is agreed with students during the course.
 Attendance is usually only required for one morning or afternoon session on one of the Learning Set dates.

 Any undergraduate degree.